Links

 • --latest get the bundle version from package.json:version, cannot be used with --bundle.

-• --downgrade allow the channel to send downgrade version to devices.
+• --downgrade allows the channel to send downgrade version to devices.

-• --no-downgrade disallow the channel to send downgrade version to devices.
+• --no-downgrade disallows the channel to send downgrade version to devices.

-• --upgrade allow the channel to send upgrade (major) version to devices.
+• --upgrade allows the channel to send upgrade (major) version to devices.

 • --no-upgrade disallow the channel to send upgrade (major) version to devices.

-• --ios allow the channel to send version to iOS devices.
+• --ios allows the channel to send version to iOS devices.

-• --no-ios disallow the channel to send version to iOS devices.
+• --no-ios disallows the channel to send version to iOS devices.

-• --android allow the channel to send version to android devices.
+• --android allows the channel to send version to android devices.

-• --no-android disallow the channel to send version to android devices.
+• --no-android disallows the channel to send version to android devices.

-• --self-assign allow devices to self assign to this channel.
+• --self-assign allows devices to self assign to this channel.

-• --no-self-assign disallow devices to self assign to this channel.
+• --no-self-assign disallows devices to self assign to this channel.

 • --apikey [key] API key to link to your account.